Is it better to work out in bare feet?

-As someone who spent most of my time in the group fitness studio before becoming a personal trainer, I never dreamed of breaking a sweat without shoes on, unless it was hot yoga.
+As someone who spent most of my time in the group fitness studio before becoming a personal trainer, I never dreamed of breaking a sweat without shoes on, unless it was hot yoga or barre.

-Fast forward to today, and you’ll find my sneakers sitting next to my water bottle on some days, as I move around the weight-room floor in socks.
+Fast forward to today, and much of the time, you’ll find my sneakers sitting next to my water bottle on some days, as I move around the weight-room floor in socks.

 Why work out in bare feet?

 It’s very simple.
 Our feet are supposed to be as useful as our hands.
 They should be able to grab and reach and grip things.
 However, years of wearing constricting shoes have weakened our feet, and we’re now all mostly dependent on the arch support of cushy sneakers.
 But it doesn’t have to be that way.
 You can train your feet to be stronger, which could lead to big gains in your overall fitness.

 Think about starting life as a baby walking around with no shoes, allowing your feet to grow and feel the ground.
 That’s how our bodies are designed.
 While you need shoes to brave the streets of the city, (and it’s unacceptable to go barefoot in public), you could probably go without shoes for a lot more than you think.